Ruling out models of vector dark matter in asymptotically safe quantum gravity: Beta functions

 and

 with gravitational contribution

 for $m^2 = m_\text{H}^2$ and $m^2 = m_\S^2$.

-Besides the gravitational contributions, the results presented here differ from standard one-loop beta functions in two ways: i) they automatically contain threshold effects due to a mass-like regulator function; ii) the beta functions for the mass parameters contain terms proportional to $\lambda_\text{H}$, $\lambda_\S$ and $\lambda_\text{p}$ that are non-vanishing in the limit $m_\text{H}^2,m_\S^2 \to 0$.
+Besides the gravitational contributions, the results presented here differ from standard one-loop beta functions in two ways: i) they automatically contain threshold effects due to a masslike regulator function; ii) the beta functions for the mass parameters contain terms proportional to $\lambda_\text{H}$, $\lambda_\S$, and $\lambda_\text{p}$ that are nonvanishing in the limit $m_\text{H}^2,m_\S^2 \to 0$.

 In our analysis of this system of beta functions, we have considered the following approximations: \begin{itemize} \item We set $m_\text{H}^2$ and $m_\S^2$ to zero in the beta functions of the gauge and Yukawa couplings.
 This approximation allows us to integrate the flow of the gauge and Yukawa couplings independently of the quartic couplings and mass parameters. \item We parametrize the flow of the gravitational couplings $G$ and $\Lambda$ with a Heaviside function according to